helidon-io/helidon/inject/inject/scopes.md

 Request scope is implemented through APIs and can be replaced by a custom implementation if desired

-Our implementation of the Request scope uses a `RequesetScopeControl` to start the scope.
+Our implementation of the Request scope uses a `RequestScopeControl` to start the scope.
 Once started, it is kept in a thread local of the current thread (as Helidon always uses exactly one virtual thread for the duration of a request), and it is closed when the request finishes (this must be handled by the component starting the context, such as an HTTP Service).